 And my daughter, now 3, loves counting the animals on the pages – especially the spider page.

 You can’t buy just one mini-book on Amazon, so I resorted to a board book that features real images of animals like the Lovevery version (no animated/illustrated animals).

-The real images of animals are also very true to Montessori principles, which believes all children should be allowed to work with real materials and real picture representations of life around them.
+The real images of animals are also very true to Montessori principles, which believe all children should be allowed to work with real materials and real picture representations of life around them.
 So, if you’re interested in incorporating more Montessori into your home, I recommend this book as a great start!

 Organic Cotton Baby Doll